collingreen/djeroku/deployment_example.md

 ~~~

 Now, open `settings/common.py` and add the new djeroku app to the LOCAL_APPS
 tuple.
-Djeroku sets the django BASE_DIR to the apps folder s you don't need to
+Djeroku sets the django BASE_DIR to the apps folder so you don't need to
-put any path on the front of your imports
+put any path on the front of your imports.
 ~~~
 LOCAL_APPS = (
     'djeroku_app',